tkuntubayev/task/README.md

 1. add to **module** `build.gradle`
 ```
-implementation "dev.temirlan.common:task:$task_version"
+implementation "dev.temirlan.common:task:1.0.0"
 ```
-2. implement your own `Task` or find some that matching your preferences(Coroutines or Rx) from samples below
+2. implement your own `Task` or find some that matching your preferences (Coroutines or Rx) from samples below
 3. put `TaskHandler` in abstract Presenter or ViewModel to have an easy access in every Presenter
 ```
 abstract class AbstractPresenter<T : AbstractContract.View> : MvpPresenter<T>(), AbstractContract.Presenter {